polghskggh/nlp/README.md

 ```bash
 python3 evaluation.py <path_to_dev-v2.0> <path_to_predictions>
 ```
 We use the development/validation set, as the test set is not publicly available.
-The dataset is available in the `src` module.
+The dataset is available in the `data` folder.

 ### Notes